 - Capturing and Editing Infrared Images

-- Mirroring Images at Magnolia Garden
+- Mirroring Images at Magnolia Gardens

 - Photographing Charleston Gallery